TriLogic/KudzuTCL/README.md

 {{/if}}
 ```

 The 'Case' tag is an even more complex tag for condition content.
 Like the 'If' tag it expects a value name as its first parameter.
 This value is retrieved from the template engine's values collection and each child tag is matched to the value.
 If the name of the tag matches the value then that tag and its inner content is evaluated.
 If no tag matches the 'Else' tag (if present) is evaluated.
-And example of 'Case would be.
+An example of 'Case would be.
 ```
 {{ setvalue | caseValue=def /}}
 {{ case | caseValue }}{{abc}}caseValue = abc{{/abc}}